 GMG COMMUNITY SCHOOL DISTRICT –

-Precinct No. 1 - Garwin City Hall - All that portion of the GMG Community School District lying in Carlton, Crystal, Howard, Indian Village and Spring Creek Townships in Tama County.
+Precinct No. 1 - Garwin Community Building - All that portion of the GMG Community School District lying in Carlton, Crystal, Howard, Indian Village and Spring Creek Townships in Tama County.

 Precinct No. 2 - Green Mountain Lions Park Building - All that portion of the GMG Community School District lying in Marion, Taylor and Vienna Townships in Marshall County.